FredKSchott/snowpack/www/_template/support.md

 }
 ```

+#### TypeScript imports

+This could occur if you're attempting to import a named interface or other type from another compiled TypeScript file.

+**To solve this issue:** Make sure to use `import type { MyInterfaceName }` instead.

 ## Installing Non-JS Packages

 When installing packages from npm, you may encounter some file formats that can only run with additional parsing/processing.
 First check to see if there is a [Snowpack plugin for the type of file](#plugins).